decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation makes use of expand\_message defined in [@!I-D.irtf-cfrg-hash-to-curve], in a similar way used by the hash\_to\_field operation of Section 5 from the same document (with the additional checks for getting a scalar that is 0).
 If an implementer wants to use hash\_to\_field instead, they MUST use the multiplicative group of integers mod r (Fr), as the target group (F).
 Note however, that the hash\_to\_curve document, makes use of hash\_to\_field with the target group being the multiplicative group of integers mod p (Fp).
 For this reason, we don’t directly use hash\_to\_field here, rather we define a similar operation (hash\_to\_scalar), making direct use of the expand\_message function, that will be defined by the hash-to-curve suite used (i.e., either expand\_message\_xmd or expand\_message\_xof).
 If someone also has a hash\_to\_field implementation available, with the target group been Fr, they can use this instead (adding the check for a scalar been 0).

 The operation takes as input an octet string representing the message to hash (msg), the number of the scalars to return (count) as well as an optional domain separation tag (dst).
 The length of the dst MUST be less than 255 octets.
 See section 5.3.3 of [@!I-D.irtf-cfrg-hash-to-curve] for guidance on using larger dst values.
-If a dst is not supplied, its value MUST default to the octet string returned from ciphersuit\_id || "H2S\_", where ciphersuite\_id is the octet string representing the unique ID of the ciphersuite and "H2S_" is an ASCII string comprised of 4 bytes.
+If a dst is not supplied, its value MUST default to the octet string returned from ciphersuite\_id || "H2S\_", where ciphersuite\_id is the octet string representing the unique ID of the ciphersuite and "H2S_" is an ASCII string comprised of 4 bytes.

 **Note** It is possible that the `hash_to_scalar` procedure will return an error, if the underlying `expand_message` operation aborts.
 See [@!I-D.irtf-cfrg-hash-to-curve], Section 5.3, for more details on the cases that `expand_message` will abort (note that the input term `len_in_bytes` of `expand_message` in the Hash-to-Curve document equals `count * expand_len` in our case).